-When we were in Las Vegas a few weeks ago, one of the places Big-O kept eying was a juice bar located on the casino floor of our hotel.
+When we were in Las Vegas many years ago, one of the places my older son kept eying was a juice bar located on the casino floor of our hotel.
 Every time we passed it, he would look longingly at the cold-pressed juice concoctions in the refrigerated case, and tug my arm.
 Eventually, I relented, and we joined the queue of sleep-deprived adults in line for the the “Back to Normal” and “Hangover Be Gone” remedy cleanses.

-My ten-year-old (who, for the record, was not hung over) opted instead for a bottle of “Aloha Sunrise,” a blend of watermelon, coconut water, lemon juice, and salt.
+My ten-year-old at the time (who, for the record, was not hung over) opted instead for a bottle of “Aloha Sunrise,” a blend of watermelon, coconut water, lemon juice, and salt.
 But then, I saw the sticker price on a single-serving bottle: $11.00.

 By then, we were at the front of the line, and Big-O already had a big anticipatory smile on his face, so I pulled out my wallet.
 And to be honest, the beverage was pretty darned refreshing.
 But I knew I could recreate it at home for a fraction of the price—and without the accompanying whiff of desperation and cigarette smoke perfuming the air.

-This watermelon cooler is perfect for your summertime parties—just blend it ahead of time, and it’ll keep in the fridge for up to two days.
-When it’s time to serve it, shake well and pour over ice!
+This watermelon juice cooler is perfect for your summertime parties—just blend it ahead of time, and it’ll keep in the fridge for up to two days.
+When it’s time to serve it, shake well or blitz in the blender before serving over ice!

 - Juice from 1 lime